silverorange/turing/README.md

 ======
 Functional test framework for silverorange websites.

-Turing provides base PHPUnit test cases for testing Atom feeds (wit libxml) and websites (via Selenium).
+Turing provides base PHPUnit test cases for testing Atom feeds (with libxml) and websites (via Selenium).

 A test configuration framework is also provided.